Max-Margin Token Selection in Attention Mechanism: Related Work

-\paragraph{Attention Mechanism.} Transformers, introduced by \cite{vaswani2017attention}, revolutionized the field of NLP and machine translation, with earlier works on self-attention by \cite{cheng2016long,parikh2016decomposable,paulus2017deep,lin2017structured}.
+\textbf{Attention Mechanism.} Transformers, introduced by \cite{vaswani2017attention}, revolutionized the field of NLP and machine translation, with earlier works on self-attention by \cite{cheng2016long,parikh2016decomposable,paulus2017deep,lin2017structured}.
 Self-attention differs from traditional models like MLPs and CNNs by leveraging global interactions for feature representations, showing exceptional empirical performance.
 However, the underlying mechanisms and learning processes of the attention layer remain unknown.
 Recent studies such as \cite{edelman2022inductive,sahiner2022unraveling,ergen2022convexifying,baldi2022quarks,dong2021attention} have focused on specific aspects like representing sparse functions, convex-relaxations, and expressive power.
 In contrast to our nonconvex \eqref{lin det losss}, \cite{sahiner2022unraveling} studies self-attention with linear activation instead of softmax, while \cite{ergen2022convexifying} approximates softmax using a linear operation with unit simplex constraints.
 Their main objective is to derive convex reformulations for ERM-based training problem. \cite{jelassi2022vision,li2023theoretical} have developed initial results to characterize the optimization and generalization dynamics of attention. \cite{oymak2023role} is another closely related work where the authors analyze the same attention model \eqref{lin det losss} as us.
 Specifically, they jointly optimize $\vb,\pb$ for three gradient iterations for a contextual dataset model.
 However, all of these works make stringent assumptions on the data, namely, tokens are tightly clusterable or can be clearly split into clear relevant and irrelevant sets.
 Additionally \cite{li2023theoretical} requires assumptions on initialization and \cite{jelassi2022vision} considers a simplified attention structure where the attention matrix is not directly parameterized with respect to the input.
-Our work offers a comprehensive optimization-theoretic analysis of the attention model by establishing a formal connection to max-margin problems.
-Notably, our work presents the first theoretical understanding of the implicit bias exhibited by gradient descent methods in the context of the attention model.
+Our work links attention models to hard-margin SVM problems and pioneers the study of gradient descent's implicit bias in these models.